Balayu

 • M-CHAT-R (Robins et al.): autism screening, 16-30 months

-• SDSC, PHQ-A, CRAFFT, Achenbach CBCL: age-appropriate behavioural and mental health screens
+• SDSC, PHQ-A, CRAFFT, Achenbach CBCL: age-appropriate behavioral and mental health screens

 The Bright Futures framework was built for the US annual visit model.
-Balayu takes the clinical standards and applies them at the continuous cadence they were always scientifically suited for, with every domain adapted to what is specifically true for Indian children growing up today.
+Balayu takes the clinical standards and applies them at the continuous cadence they were always scientifically suited for.

 Full bibliography available on request.